Thursday, May 28, 2009

 (Incidentally, I wish more people would write in and join the discussion when they see a cartoon --or someone else's letter-- with which they disagree.* Most of my cartoons in the gay press are preaching to the choir -- that is, they espouse a pro-gay position to a pro-gay readership, and are unlikely to provoke much of a reaction.
 In this case, a dispute pits one group of my readers against another.

-(The only thing that troubles me about these letters is that they seem to charge that it is homophobic to argue in favor of the transendered.
-Now, I confess that I am not a woman; nor am I transgendered.
+(The only thing that troubles me about these letters is that they seem to charge that it is homophobic to argue in favor of the transender.
+Now, I confess that I am not a woman; nor am I transgender.
 I readily concede that there is some value to having women-only spaces.
-There is, however, also some value to accepting transgendered MTFs as the women they want to be.
+There is, however, also some value to accepting transgender MTFs as the women they want to be.
 Don't they face enough discrimination from the straight world without having to put up with it from the queer community as well?

 (*This does not include people for whom the height of intellectual conversation is to cite a verse in Leviticus or Romans proving that God Hates Fags.)

 Friday, May 8, 2009

 Dear Illustrator Berge and Editors of Between the Lines: